ember-learn/deprecation-app/content/ember-data/v3/default-serializer.md

 ---
 ## Default serializer deprecations
 ### deprecate adapter.serializer and adapter.defaultSerializer fallbacks
-If no application and type specific serializer is specified, the store will lookup the default serializer from the type's adapter.
-This behavior is now deprecated.
-This behavior is deprecated in favor of explicitly defining a serializer for the type or application as a whole as described below.
+Previously, if no application or type-specific serializer was specified, the store would attempt to lookup a serializer via the `defaultSerializer` property on the type's adapter.
+This behavior is deprecated in favor of explicitly defining a type-specific serializer or application serializer as described in "clearing these deprecations" below.

 ### -default serializer fallback in store.serializerFor
 When absolutely no serializer has been defined by the app, i.e. there is no model, application, or adapter serializer, the default (`-json-api`) serializer must be used.
 This behavior is deprecated in favor of explicitly defining a serializer for the type or application as a whole as described below.